SEN Information Report

 - SENDAR, in conjunction with the special school, will discuss the suitability of an assessment placement at an Admissions Panel.

-- If an assessment placement is agreed between SENDAR and a special school, it must be understood that it is for assessment in the first instance and that this is for a time limited period of twelve weeks.
+- If an assessment placement is agreed between SENDAR and Quest, it must be understood that it is for assessment in the first instance and that this is for a time limited period of twelve weeks.

 - At the end of the twelve weeks, information from the assessment placement will then be used to inform the next appropriate Admissions Panel meeting when further decisions over the placement may be made.